stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 which will be desribed below.

-As an example: In the program above, we know that the element with id "the_button" is a `HTMLButtonElement`.
+As an example: In the program above, we know that the element with ID "the_button" is a `HTMLButtonElement`.
 However, function `getElementById` from `Web.Raw.Dom` returns a `Maybe Element`.
 If we'd like to disable this button, we first have to cast it to the proper type.
 We can use `safeCast` for this: